-Dry Mesic Oak, Mixed Mesophytic, and Dry Oak (Pine) Forests compose much of the landscape within the Lower Elk River CFA, covering over 70% of the total area collectively.
-Northern Hardwood Forests occur in small parcels (30 acres or less) north of Gassaway and east of Clendenin.
-Many dry forest types are threatened by invasive species, mesophication (gradual moistening) and lack of fire, while overbrowsing by deer reduces regeneration of oak and other palatable understory species.
-Maps 6 and 7 display forest habitat types and intact forest patches (based on the Appalachian and Mid-Atlantic Forest Patch Dataset compiled by The Nature Conservancy in 2011) with biodiversity within the CFA.
+Dry Mesic Oak, Mixed Mesophytic, and Dry Oak (Pine) Forests are prevalent throughout the area and compose the majority of forest habitats found in the CFA.
+Many of the dry forest types present in the CFA are threatened by invasive species, mesophication (gradual moistening), and lack of fire, while overbrowsing by deer reduces regeneration of oak and other palatable understory species.
+Map 6 displays forest habitat types.
 The diversity of forest types across elevational gradients provides great opportunities for their conservation within larger forest patches and requires careful management tied to specific site conditions and forest stand characteristics.
-Intact forest patches may provide core habitat for priority SGCN and rare communities, as well as a matrix of forest habitat types and large corridors within which forest species may shift and adapt to climate change.
-Large, intact forest blocks support forest interior breeding birds, including Wood Thrush, Cerulean Warbler and Worm-eating Warbler.
-Early successional and forest edge habitats and semi-wooded agricultural or floodplain habitats support species such as Ruffed Grouse, Eastern whip-poor-will and Field Sparrow.
+Map 7 shows intact forest patches (based on the Appalachian and Mid-Atlantic Forest Patch Dataset compiled by The Nature Conservancy in 2011) with biodiversity within the CFA.
+Intact forest patches provide core habitat for a significant portion of the SGCN and rare communities, as well as a matrix of forest habitat types and large corridors within which forest species may shift and adapt to climate change.
+However, many of the biodiversity occurrences are found in smaller forest patches, which many place these organisms under increased stress.

-Embedded within the forested landscapes of this CFA, small areas of acidic rock outcrops, cliffs and talus habitat are concentrated along the Elk River and southern parts of the CFA.
-Calcareous cliffs and talus are also present in more northern portions of the CFA.
-These habitats are threatened by nonnative invasive plants, woody encroachment, quarrying and other development.
-Map 8 illustrates the location of these rare habitats.
-Rock outcrop, cliff and talus habitats require careful management and those in smaller forest patches may be more vulnerable to stresses.
+Map 8 illustrates the rock outcrops, cliffs and talus habitats embedded within the larger forested landscape.
+Acidic rock outcrops, cliffs and talus are most heavily concentrated in the southern regions of the CFA, along the Elk River, Little Kanawha River, and the left and right forks of the Holly River.
+Calcareous cliffs and talus are present in only two locations within the CFA, along a small tributary of Pringle Fork, and along Cap Run.
+These habitats coincide with known biodiversity occurrences in several areas, and are threatened by nonnative invasive plants, woody encroachment, quarrying and other development.
+Those in smaller forest patches may be more vulnerable to stresses.